Lebanese PM Vows To End Israeli Occupation, Calls For Global Pressure

 In a meeting with a delegation from the Press Syndicate, the prime minister reaffirmed Lebanon's commitment to the existing agreement and called on Israel to do the same.

-Salam revealed that Lebanon is actively engaging with influential international actors to apply diplomatic pressure, Xinhua news agency reported.
+Salam revealed that Lebanon is actively engaging with influential international actors to apply diplomatic pressure.
 "We are in ongoing communication with the Americans, the French, and other key Arab and European countries to escalate these efforts," he said.

 He also highlighted the government's focus on addressing citizens' needs.
 "We are committed to staying close to the people and addressing their security and livelihood concerns, especially by improving economic and living conditions."